Many religions tell us that God is perfect: all-knowing, all-powerful, and beneficent. Why then do bad things happen?

 Osama bin Laden called the US evil and President Bush called bin Laden evil.
 Is calling someone or something “evil” more than a rhetorical device?
 It is often misused to sidestep the issue.
 Van Inwagen thinks it is also used correctly on some occasions.
 We don't need to understand the inner life of an evil person, but we can understand what they did.
 He thinks this is needed to use the word correctly.

-- Amy Standen the Roving Philosophical Reporter (Seek to 04:28): Amy Standen interviews Cliff Harris, a detective who has worked on crimes against children and homicide.
+- Roving Philosophical Report (Seek to 04:28): Amy Standen interviews Cliff Harris, a detective who has worked on crimes against children and homicide.
 She also interviews a psychologist about what evil is.

-- Ian Shoales the Sixty Second Philosopher (Seek to 49:31): Ian Shoales gives the philosophical history of the problem of evil, from St. Augustine to Leibniz to Voltaire
+- Sixty Second Philosopher (Seek to 49:31): Ian Shoales gives the philosophical history of the problem of evil, from St. Augustine to Leibniz to Voltaire